Metaform/connector-fabric-manager/docs/developer/architecture/provisioning/orchestrator.design.md

 - `provider`: The provisioner that executes the activity.
 A provisioner could be a service, Terraform script, or other technology.
 - `description`: A description of the activity.
-- `inputSchema`: The schema for input properties when creating a deployment resource of the definition type.
+- `inputSchema`: The schema for input properties when creating a resource of the definition type.
 Currently, `openAPIV3Schema` is the only supported schema type.
-- `outputSchema`: The schema for output properties when creating a deployment resource of the definition type.
+- `outputSchema`: The schema for output properties when creating a resource of the definition type.
   Currently, `openAPIV3Schema` is the only supported schema type.

 ## Activity Executors

-When an orchestration is executed, the Deployment Orchestrator reliably enqueues activity messages which will be dequeued and processed by an associated activity executor.
+When an orchestration is executed, the Orchestrator reliably enqueues activity messages which will be dequeued and processed by an associated activity executor.
 The executor delegates to an `ActivityProcessor` to process the message.
-The Deployment Orchestrator is responsible for handling system reliability, context persistence, recovery, and activity coordination.
+The Orchestrator is responsible for handling system reliability, context persistence, recovery, and activity coordination.

-An `ActivityProcessor` is an extensibility point for integrating technologies such as Terraform or custom operations code into the deployment process.
+An `ActivityProcessor` is an extensibility point for integrating technologies such as Terraform or custom operations code into the orchestration process.
 For example, a Terraform processor would gather input data associated with the orchestration and pass it to a Terraform script for execution.
 The `ActivityProcess` interface is defined as follows:

 ```go